abodeza/abodeza.github.io/_projects/gharsa.md

 ## Instantiate SAM
 We'll instantiate the mask generator in accordance with our needs.
 First, we'll enable it look at more fine grained details in the images (crops) as diseases could sometimes be small (i.e. spots).
-Additionally, we want to ignore noise in images so we'll keep the IOU threshold high, and

 ```python